JesperBorrePedersen/lateNDthal_demography/README.md

 Cosimo Posth¹,²

 ### Affiliation:
 1. Archaeo- and Paleogenetics, Institute for Archaeological Sciences, Department of Geosciences, University of Tübingen, Tübingen 72074, Germany;
 2. Senckenberg Centre for Human Evolution and Palaeoenvironment at the University of Tübingen, Tübingen 72074, Germany;
 3. The Role of Culture in Early Expansions of Humans (ROCEEH), Heidelberg Academy of Sciences and Humanities, University of Tübingen, Hölderlinstrasse 12, Tübingen 72074, Germany;
 4. Department of Anthropology, California State University Northridge, Northridge, CA 91330, USA;
 5. Department of Anthropology, University of Winnipeg, Winnipeg, MB R3T 3C7, Canada;
-6. Department of Early Prehistory and Quaternary Ecology, and Senckenberg Center for Human Evolution and Paleoecology, Universität Tübingen, 72070 Tübingen, Germany;
-7. Department of Archaeogenetics, Max Planck Institute for Evolutionary Anthropology, 04103 Leipzig, Germany;
+6. Department of Archaeogenetics, Max Planck Institute for Evolutionary Anthropology, 04103 Leipzig, Germany;
+7. Biogeology, Department of Geosciences, University of Tübingen, 72074 Tübingen, Germany;
+8. Department of Early Prehistory and Quaternary Ecology, University of Tübingen, 72070 Tübingen, Germany;
+9. Department of Art and Culture, History and Antiquity, Vrije Universiteit Amsterdam, Amsterdam, The Netherlands;
+10. Interdisciplinary Center for Archaeology and the Evolution of Human Behavior, University of Algarve, Faro, Portugal;
+11. Department of Classical World and Asian Cultures, Institute of Prehistory and Protohistory, Friedrich-Alexander Universität Erlangen–Nürnberg, 91054 Erlangen, Germany;
+12. PACEA UMR 5199, CNRS, Université de Bordeaux, Ministère de la Culture, Pessac, France;
-8. Scientific Heritage Service, Royal Belgian Institute of Natural Sciences, 1000 Brussels, Belgium;
+13. Service of Scientific Heritage, Royal Belgian Institute of Natural Sciences, 1000 Brussels, Belgium;
-9. Department of Archaeology, Faculty of Philosophy, University of Belgrade, 11000 Belgrade, Serbia;
+14. Department of Archaeology, Faculty of Philosophy, University of Belgrade, 11000 Belgrade, Serbia;
-10. De la Préhistoire à l’Actuel: Culture, Environnement et Anthropologie, UMR 5199, CNRS, University of Bordeaux, Pessac 33600, France

 ### Date: YYYY-MM-DD